LawrenceAsanka/POS-system-with-JDBC/README.md

     * Placeorders
     * View orders
     * Search orders

+This system has developed by using Java, JDBC and MySQL.

+Java Database Connectivity (JDBC) is an application programming interface (API) for the programming language Java, which defines how a client may access a database.
+It is a Java-based data access technology used for Java database connectivity.
+It is part of the Java Standard Edition platform, from Oracle Corporation.

 Further this POS System has implemented by using various technologies and frameworks.Click above link to check those implementations.

 [Different Implementations of POS System](https://github.com/LawrenceAsanka/Point-of-Sale-System/blob/master/README.md)